Summer Innovation Institute 2015 was a success!

 This page will be updated with application information for SII Cohort 5 later in the 2015-2016 academic year.

 The SII is a 2-week, intensive transformational instructional program for full-time, benefit-based faculty.
 SII will enable faculty to build or improve a current Blackboard course, utilize learning technologies and functionality designed to increase student engagement.
-We will examine course materials, discover techniques for ‘flipping the classroom’ and delve into pedagogical theory with hands-on course development opportunities and guidance from the ITS instructional support team.
-Participants will greatly expanded their technology toolkits and become more confident deploying instructional technologies for academic use.
+We will examine course materials, discover techniques for ‘flipping the classroom’ and delve into pedagogical theory with hands-on course development opportunities and guidance from the instructional design and training team.
+Participants will greatly expand their technology toolkits and become more confident deploying instructional technologies for academic use.

 We will examine course materials, discover techniques for keeping your students engaged, delve into pedagogical theory combined with hands-on course development opportunities.
 Our professional instructional support team will work with you to help you design a course that meets your learning outcomes.
 Faculty will become familiar with Blackboard tools and features that will help them reach their teaching goals.

 - Participants must attend all dates of the two-week session.
 The SII is a time commitment, with workshops from 9am to 3pm daily, Monday through Friday

 - Arrive on time and with any pre-work completed (light reading, account creation, etc.)

 - Complete the pre-course survey and schedule and attend a needs analysis consultaton with member of the Instructional Support and Training team in advance of the cohort dates

 - Complete a 2-hour Blackboard New Users workshop in advance of the cohort dates

 - Partner with ATS in building partnership and community of users and share outcomes with the group and at future events

 Tenured or tenure-track faculty interested in enhancing your Blackboard courses will benefit greatly from this workshop.
 Ask yourself the following questions to see if this program is for you: